-Protein skimming - how they help to keep your aquarium clean and healthy.
+What is a Protein skimmer - How they help to keep your aquarium clean and healthy.

-Protein skimming, which can also be called foam fractionation or air stripping, is a mechanical process for removing waste substances from saltwater.
+So what is a Protein skimmer?, protein skimming which can also be called foam fractionation or air stripping, is a mechanical process for removing waste substances from saltwater.

 First of all, the theory behind protein skimming is relatively simple.
 Molecules of many organic and inorganic substances are strongly attracted to the interface between water and gas.
 The attraction is a result of each molecule having a “water-loving” (hydrophilic) and a “water-hating” (hydrophobic) end.
 Substances that react in this way are called surface active agents.
 This is commonly shortened to surfactants.
 Surfactants include proteins, amino acids, dyes, fatty acids, albumin compounds, fats, carbohydrates, enzymes, detergents, copper ions and many inorganic compounds.